 The vulnerability described in ISO/IEC 24772-1:2024 6.22 related to initialization in a method does not apply to Java.
 Java requires that every variable in a program be initialized before it is used.
 With the exception of local variables, Java will assign a default value to variables that are not explicitly initialized.
 Local variables are not assigned a default value, though the compiler will ensure that each is initialized before use and report an error that a variable might not have been initialized if the compiler cannot determine that a variable has been initialized before use.

 The vulnerability described in ISO/IEC 24772-1:2024 6.22 related to circular dependencies does exist in Java.
 Java does have the problem of circular dependency.
-If a class A, which has class B’s object, and class B is also composed of object of class A, there is an issue of circular dependency.
+If a class A, which has class B’s object, and class B is also composed of an object of class A, there is an issue of circular dependency.
 Upon execution, the circular dependency will cause memory to be exhausted and a StackOverflowError to occur.

 6.22.2 Avoidance mechanisms for language users